InformaticsMatters/squonk2-python-cl-tools/README.md

 ## Usage
-The tools utilise the Python client's `Environment` module, which expects you to create an `Envrionments` file - a YAML file that defines the variables used to connect to the corresponding installation.
-The environments file (typically `~/.squonk2/environmemnts`) allows you to create variables for multiple installations identified by name.
+The tools utilise the Python client's `Environment` module, which expects you to create an `Environments` file - a YAML file that defines the variables used to connect to the corresponding installation.
+The environments file (typically `~/.squonk2/environments`) allows you to create variables for multiple installations identified by name.

 See the **Environment module** section of the [Squonk2 Python Client].